The Idaho Department of Health and Welfare is pleased to offer competitive benefits.

 Basic Life Insurance

 The state pays the premium for this coverage; there is no cost to employees.
-Term life insurance is equal to 100% of an employee’s annual salary rounded up to the next $1,000 (minimum of $20,000), and includes dependent coverage at no charge.
+Term life insurance is equal to 100% of an employee’s annual salary rounded up to the next $1,000 (minimum of $20,000).
+This benefit includes not only employee benefits but also $10,000 in spousal life coverage and $5,000 in dependent life coverage at no charge.
 Coverage is effective at the beginning of the month following hire.

 Accidental Death and Dismemberment Insurance (AD&D)